jbarreiros/trmnl_noaa_tides/README.md

   &format=json
 ```

+Fetches 8 days of predictions, starting from yesterday.

+- This plugin displays the current tide and _n_ upcoming tides.
+- Due to the "Polling URL" not having access to `trmnl.user.utc_offset`, the `begin_date` may actually be a day ahead.
+To work around that, start with yesterday.
-Fetches 192 hours (8 days) to ensure the dataset includes the next upcoming weekend.
+- 8 days of predictions are fetched so that on Monday, the dataset includes the next upcoming weekend.